oumimsel/Fact_Checker2019-2020/README.md

 ```

-More information can be found in the pdf file:
+More information can be found in the pdf file.